bevyengine/bevy-website/content/contributing/helping-out/opening-pull-requests.md

 When contributing, please:

+* Prefer small PRs that incrementally improve things.
+* Explain what you're doing and why.
 * Try to loosely follow the workflow in [*Making changes to Bevy*](#making-changes-to-bevy).
 * Consult the [style guide](.github/contributing/engine_style_guide.md) to help keep our code base tidy.
-* Explain what you're doing and why.
 * Document new code with doc comments.
 * Include clear, simple tests.
 * Add or improve the examples when adding new user-facing functionality.